Traditional shopping area leading to Japan's most sacred shrine

 Authentic atmosphere of a traditional Japanese town

-Oharaimachi street features old-fashioned residences lining a stone-paved thoroughfare.
+Oharaimachi features old-fashioned residences lining a stone-paved thoroughfare.
 Here you'll find an impressive array of Japanese cuisine, traditional craftwork, and an enormous variety of souvenirs.
 The street runs parallel to the Isuzu River, where broad paths along the banks make for a nice walk if you need a break from the seasonal crowds.

 Local traditional cuisine

 One of Oharaimachi's more popular specialties is akafuku, a mochi rice cake with an outer layer of sweet red bean paste.
-You might also want to try Ise udon, a soup with thick noodles served in a rich, dark broth.
+You might also want to try Ise udon, thick noodles served in a rich, dark broth.
 Tekone-zushi is also popular, featuring a bowl of rice topped with raw fish.